Anteru/lina/Readme.md

 Requirements
 ------------

-Python 3 is all that is needed.
-Tested with Python 3.1, 3.2 and 3.3.
-Python 3.0 is not recommended.
+Python 3.4 or later.
+Previous versions of Python will not work due to the lack of enumerations.

 Getting started
 ---------------